 Content creators are having difficulties in choosing between creating short-form or long-form content to beat the content overload.
-Certainly when they have to take into account of the quality, consistency and time it takes to make quality content.
+Even more when they have to take into account the quality, consistency and time it takes to make quality content.
 And at the same time we are told that our digital attention span is shorter than that of a goldfish.
 Nonsense!
 We still determine for ourselves where, how and when we want to consume content.

-In the current content marketing landscape we see that snackable content is perfect for grabbing the (first) attention of the target group.
+In the current content marketing landscape, we see that snackable content is perfect for grabbing the (first) attention of the target group.
 It is often scroll-stopping content that visually stands out.
 Content that is recognizable, relevant and immediately understood, delivered in a bite-sized format.
 You would even want to take another bite.

 Two types of content

-We therefore want to make a distinction between two types of snackable content.
+We, therefore, want to make a distinction between two types of snackable content.
 In most marketing blogs you read about short-form content that needs to be designed quickly and comprehensively.
-With a focus on mobile first, this type of content is often shared in the form of short videos, stories, memes, images, GIFs and audio files via social media and messaging apps.
+With a focus on mobile-first, this type of content is often shared in the form of short videos, stories, memes, images, GIFs and audio files via social media and messaging apps.

 They are content snacks for on-the-go consumption.
 A principle that in my eyes is perfectly executed by Gary Vaynerchuck, as he also describes in his own content model (pdf).
 The goal is, in the first few seconds of our attention, to gain more reach, views, clicks, likes and shares.
 And to warm up the target audience for the main course: the long-form or evergreen content.